SERS-S/Godwit/README.md

 > The file to be sent must be **json** format in the correct form
 - **encryption**: ```True``` / ```False``` - asymmetric encryption function

-## You can make a linux daemon for tcpserver:
+## You can make a linux daemon for tcpserver
 You should go to the following directory: ```/etc/systemd/system```

 Use the command: ```nano tcprunserver.service```